So-Cool/bLIMEy/ECML-PKDD_2023/readme.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/So-Cool/bLIMEy/master?filepath=ECML-PKDD_2023)
 [![DOI](https://img.shields.io/badge/DOI-10.48550/arXiv.2005.01427-violet)][doi]

-# LIMEtree: Consistent and Faithful Surrogate Explanations of Multiple Classes #
+# LIMEtree: Consistent and Faithful Multi-class Explanations #

-This directory contains a collection of Jupyter Notebooks that can be used to reproduce the explanations, experiments and plots reported in the "*LIMEtree: Consistent and Faithful Surrogate Explanations of Multiple Classes*" paper.
+This directory contains a collection of Jupyter Notebooks that can be used to reproduce the explanations, experiments and plots reported in the "*LIMEtree: Consistent and Faithful Multi-class Explanations*" paper.

 The manuscript is available on [arXiv].